TaloDev/docs/docs/unity/install.md

 # Installation

-## Getting the latest version

-We publish our releases [on GitHub](https://github.com/TaloDev/unity/releases).
-Download the `.tar.gz` from the latest release to get started.

 ## Import into Unity

 Open the Package Manager (under the Window tab) in Unity.
-Click the `+` dropdown, `Add package from tarball…` and locate your recently downloaded release file.
+Click the `+` dropdown, `Add package from git URL…` and enter the following path: `https://github.com/TaloDev/unity?path=/Packages/com.trytalo.talo`.

-Tip: put the package in your Assets folder.
+This will add the latest stable release to your project.
+If you want to update your SDK, simply repeat the process.

 ## Generate an access key